Winterstark/SysMana/README.md

 #### Blank Release

 The blank release has no resource meters when it first runs, so you will see only a blank rectangle.
 Right-click it and select setup to begin adding meters to it.
-Just click "Add" and then set the new meter's data source and visualization.
+Just click Add and then set the new meter's data source and visualization.

 #### Example Release